 - knows and understands the range of employer and employee statutory rights and responsibilities under Employment Law and that employment rights can be affected by other legislation as well.
-This should cover the apprentice's rights and responsibilities under the Disability Discrimination Act, other relevant equalities legislation and Health & Safety, together with the responsibilities and duties of employers; - knows and understands the procedures and documentation in their organisation which recognise and protoct their relationship with their employer.
-Health & Safety and Equality & and protect their relationship with their employer.
-Health & Safety and Equality & Diversity training must be an integral part of the apprentice's learning programme;

-knows and understands the range of sources of information and advice available to them on their employment rights and responsibilities.
-Details of Access to Work and Additional Learning Support must be included in the programme;
+This should cover the apprentice's rights and responsibilities under the Disability Discrimination Act, other relevant equalities legislation and Health & Safety, together with the responsibilities and duties of employers; - knows and understands the procedures and documentation in their organisation which recognise - and protect their relationship with their employer.
+Health & Safety and Equality & Diversity training must be an integral part of the apprentice's learning programme; - knows and understands the range of sources of information and advice available to them on their - employment rights and responsibilities.
+Details of Access to Work and Additional Learning Support must be included in the programme; - understands the role played by their occupation within their organisation and industry; - has an informed view of the types of career pathways that are open to them; - knows the types of representative bodies and understand their relevance to their industry and organisation, and their main roles and responsibilities;

-- understands the role played by their occupation within their organisation and industry; - has an informed view of the types of career pathways that are open to them; - knows the types of representative bodies and understand their relevance to their industry and organisation, and their main roles and responsibilities; - knows where and how to get information and advice on their industry, occupation, training and career; - can describe and work within their organisation's principles and codes of practice; - recognises and can form a view on issues of public concern that affect their organisation and industry .
+- knows where and how to get information and advice on their industry, occupation, training and career; - can describe and work within their organisation's principles and codes of practice; - recognises and can form a view on issues of public concern that affect their organisation and industry .